rootDEV2990/UX-UI-Teardown/README.md

-# Project Name
+# UX/UI Design - HeatMap

-> One paragraph statement about the project.
+> The objective of our project was to practice and learn about UX UI design and the Heat Map.

 ![screenshot](./app_screenshot.png)